biggs/dotfiles/README.md

 After this script runs `script/setup` you should open emacs to download the packages and run `:BundleInstall` in nvim.

-TODO:
-- migrate oh-my-zsh to something lighter
-- add a global .gitignore
+TODO: Update - use nix for install...